hectorcorrea/webdev-nutshell/tutorial.md

 Our `webdemo3_books.rb` has a route to handle this particular HTTP POST request.
 The code is below:

 ```
-post("/books/:id/save") do
+post("/new-book") do
   # Get the values submitted on the HTML FORM...
-  book_id = params["id"]
   title = params["title"]
   author = params["author"]
   year = params["year"].to_i

-  # ...update the book in our database
+  # ...add the new the book to our database
-  BookDatabase.update(book_id, title, author, year)
+  new_book_id = BookDatabase.add(title, author, year)
   # ...and send the user to the show page for our new book
-  redirect "/books/#{book_id}"
+  redirect "/books/#{new_book_id}"
 end
 ```

 This method does three things:

-1. It gathers the values that the browser pushed to the server from the `params` variable.
+1. It gathers the values that the browser pushed to the server, these values are in the `params` variable.
-2. Then it calls the `BookDatabase.update()` method to update the record in our database.
+2. Then it calls the `BookDatabase.add()` method to add a new the record to our database.
-3. And at the end it sends the user back to the "details page" for the particular book that they edited (i.e. in HTTP lingo, it redirects them).
+3. And at the end it sends the user to the "details page" for the particular book that they just added (in HTTP lingo, it redirects them).

 ## JavaScript (on the client-side)